×

 If you have not spent a lot of time in Zandvoort, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Zandvoort, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Zandvoort for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial stability in the future.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and home maintenance expenses.
 It also requires a long-term commitment, as selling a home can take time and money.
 On the other hand, renting a home in Zandvoort offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 However, renting doesn't build equity and rental rates can increase over time.
 You also have less control over your living space, as you can't make significant changes without the landlord's permission.
 In conclusion, whether you should buy or rent a home in Zandvoort depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider all these factors before making a decision," replied a member in Zandvoort.
+It's important to carefully consider all these factors before making a decision," said one expat in Zandvoort.

 What should I pack when moving to Zandvoort?